neurodsp-tools/neurodsp/_sources/glossary.rst.txt

 Filters
 -------

-For a guide on filtering, specific to electrophysiological data, check out this `paper <https://doi.org/10.1016/j.jneumeth.2014.08.002>`_ from the journal of neuroscience methods.
+There are some available (paywalled) articles that present overviews and guides to filters, including:

+- this `guide <https://doi.org/10.1016/j.jneumeth.2014.08.002>`_ on using filters for electrophysiological data
+- this `primer <https://doi.org/10.1016/j.neuron.2019.02.039>`_ on when, how, and why to use filters

-For a more in depth tutorial, in code, check out the `MNE Filtering Tutorial <https://martinos.org/mne/stable/auto_tutorials/plot_background_filtering.html>`_.
+For an open, in depth, and code drive tutorial, check out the `MNE Filtering Tutorial <https://martinos.org/mne/stable/auto_tutorials/plot_background_filtering.html>`_.

 .. glossary::